ankur0704/ai-resume-analyzer/README.md

 ## Data Storage & Privacy

--Resumes and user data are stored in Puter cloud storage
+- Resumes and user data are stored in Puter cloud storage

--Authentication handled by puter.auth
+- Authentication handled by puter.auth

--Encryption & GDPR compliance depend on Puter’s policies (not enforced in this repo)
+- Encryption & GDPR compliance depend on Puter’s policies (not enforced in this repo)

 ⚠️ If deploying commercially, ensure you provide a privacy disclaimer

 ## Info
--It calls Puter AI API, which is a wrapper around OpenAI (and possibly other providers), their puter.ai.chat.completions supports models like gpt-4.1-mini, gpt-4.1, gpt-3.5-turbo, etc.
+- It calls Puter AI API, which is a wrapper around OpenAI (and possibly other providers), their puter.ai.chat.completions supports models like gpt-4.1-mini, gpt-4.1, gpt-3.5-turbo, etc.

--This AI Resume Analyzer uses Puter’s hosted AI models (likely OpenAI GPT models such as gpt-4.1-mini), depending on what you specify in the puter.ai call.
+- This AI Resume Analyzer uses Puter’s hosted AI models (likely OpenAI GPT models such as gpt-4.1-mini), depending on what you specify in the puter.ai call.

--It uses Puter.js AI APIs, which under the hood call OpenAI GPT models (like gpt-4.1-mini or gpt-4.1).
+- It uses Puter.js AI APIs, which under the hood call OpenAI GPT models (like gpt-4.1-mini or gpt-4.1).
 The exact model depends on what string you’ve set in the code (likely "gpt-4.1-mini" by default).

 ## Current Summary
--AI Provider → OpenAI GPT models via Puter.js (serverless, free tier + paid scaling).
+- AI Provider → OpenAI GPT models via Puter.js (serverless, free tier + paid scaling).

--Resume parsing → Done by Puter’s file/AI services; may have inconsistency with PDFs/DOCX.
+- Resume parsing → Done by Puter’s file/AI services; may have inconsistency with PDFs/DOCX.

--Data storage → Stored in Puter cloud; encryption/GDPR compliance depends on Puter, not your repo.
+- Data storage → Stored in Puter cloud; encryption/GDPR compliance depends on Puter, not your repo.

--Limitations → File size and format limits are those of Puter (likely PDFs/DOCX only, small files).
+- Limitations → File size and format limits are those of Puter (likely PDFs/DOCX only, small files).

--Cost → Free for small use, scales with users/tokens/storage.
+- Cost → Free for small use, scales with users/tokens/storage.

--Offline → Not supported, app is fully online/serverless.
+- Offline → Not supported, app is fully online/serverless.

--Deployability outside Puter → Possible but requires major refactoring; currently tightly bound to Puter’s ecosystem.
+- Deployability outside Puter → Possible but requires major refactoring; currently tightly bound to Puter’s ecosystem.